Does Smoothing Matter?: Conclusion

 .5cm {\bf Acknowledgements}

 We are happy to thank Peter van Nieuwenhuizen for extensive discussions, encouragement, and comments.
-We also thank Nick Jones for comments.
+We also thank Nick Jones for comments, and numerous authors for making us aware of the literature after our paper was posted on the arXiv.
 MR thanks the Institute for Theoretical Physics at the University of Amsterdam for hospitality.
-MR is supported in part by NSF grant no.~PHY-0354776, by the University of Amsterdam, and by Stichting FOM.
+MR was supported in part by NSF grant no.~PHY-0354776, by the University of Amsterdam, and by Stichting FOM.